zoolanders/documentation/src/essentials-for-yootheme-pro/access/advanced/custom-rule.md

-# Access

-The Access addon is encapsulated as a YOOtheme Pro Module located at `plugins/system/yooessentials/modules/access` in Joomla and `wp-content/plugins/yooessentials/modules/access` in WordPress.

-## Custom Rule
+# Create a Custom Rule

-Start by creating a custom Class and store it into a [child theme or a custom plugin](https://yootheme.com/support/yootheme-pro/joomla/developers-child-themes#extend-functionality).
+Start by creating a custom Class and store it into a [Child Theme or Custom Plugin](https://yootheme.com/support/yootheme-pro/joomla/developers-child-themes#extend-functionality).

 The class has to extendd the `ZOOlanders\YOOessentials\Access\AbstractRule` and declare the `group`, `name`, `namespace`, `description`, `resolve`, `icon` and `fields` functions.